namiwa/EG3301R/README.md

 #### Managing Conda environment
 The root environment files contain the needed packages to run some of the jupyter notebooks found here. **Note that the version of python needed is 3.7.**

+##### Tensorflow Environment
+No other configuration needed

+##### Solaris Environment
+Clone the [Solaris](https://github.com/CosmiQ/solaris) repository locally.
+Set up the solaris conda environment using the yml file above, and change directory to the cloned repository.
+Run ```pip install .``` within the solaris repository to add solaris to the virtual environment.

 ### References